All About Breast Lift Surgery in Asheville, NC

 How much does breast lift surgery in Asheville cost?

 Breast lift fees vary for each individual patient, based on the extent of the procedure, whether or not you are getting a breast lift with implants, and other factors.
-The costs for breast lift surgery vary depending on extent of the procedure and the type of anesthesia (local or general).
-At your consultation, you will be given an all-inclusive fee quote that covers surgical fees, operating room fees, any applicable implant costs, and anesthesia fees.
-Learn about our financing options»
+The costs for breast lift surgery also vary depending on extent of the procedure and the type of anesthesia (local or general).
+At your consultation, you will be given an all-inclusive fee quote that covers surgical fees, operating room fees, any applicable implant costs, and anesthesia fees; to receive your personalized quote, schedule your consultation at our Asheville office today.
+You may also read more about our financing options here.

 Overview of the breast lift procedure

 Breast lift surgery in Asheville is performed as an outpatient procedure, at our fully-accredited, on-site surgery center.
 Dr. Conway operates using general anesthesia, administered by a board certified anesthesiologist.
 Using the incision pattern discussed with you prior to surgery, Dr. Conway will remove excess skin and reshape the underlying breast tissue, placing permanent sutures in the tissue for support.
-The nipple and areola complex is then moved into a more forward-facing, centered position and the size is reduced if necessary.
-If you are having a breast augmentation as well, Dr. Conway will insert your selected breast implants at the appropriate stage of surgery.
+The nipple and areola complex is then moved into a more forward-facing, centered position, and the size is reduced if necessary.
+If you are having a combination breast augmentation and lift procedure, Dr. Conway will insert your selected breast implants at the appropriate stage of surgery.

 After your incisions are closed, they will be secured with dissolvable sutures and surgical tape, and you will be placed in a temporary bandage, which you will wear for 2 to 3 days following surgery.

 Each breast lift patient experiences recovery a little differently, depending on the extent of surgery, but most find it a reasonably smooth process:

 - You will be able to go home an hour or two after surgery.